joppuyo/disable-media-pages/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: https://github.com/sponsors/joppuyo
-Stable tag: 1.0.8
+Stable tag: 1.1.0

-Remove "attachment" pages for WordPress media.
+Completely remove "attachment" pages for WordPress media.
 Improve SEO and prevent conflicts between page and image permalinks.

 ## Description

-Disable "attachment" pages for WordPress media.
+Completely disable "attachment" pages for WordPress media.

 By default WordPress creates a page for each of your attachments.
 This is can be undesirable because:

+By default, WordPress creates a page for each of your attachments.
+This is can be undesirable because of two reasons:

+### Search engine optimization

-1. These are pages that don't have any content, except an image, so they provide little value and can negatively affect your SEO.
+Attachment pages don't have any content, except an image, so they provide little value and can negatively affect your SEO.

+### Reserved slugs

-2. They can accidentally reserve slugs on your site.
+Attachment pages can accidentally reserve slugs on your site.
 Let's say you upload an image named `contact.jpeg`, an attachment page `https://example.com/contact` is automatically created.
 If you then try to create a page named **Contact**, the URL for that page will be `https://example.com/contact-2` which isn't that great.

 ### How it works